andrew/nesbitt.io/_posts/2018-11-25-untangle-your-github-notifications-with-octobox.md

 * Keyboard shortcuts: Quickly navigate, triage and manage your notifications like a pro using Gmail-inspired keyboard shortcuts for every function, no mouse required.

+## Launching on the GitHub Marketplace

-Octobox started life as a side project in December 2016, since then it’s grown to help over 10,000 people manage over 4 million notifications and the project has been downloaded almost half a million times by developers hosting their own versions.
-It’s now one of the most popular open source tools on GitHub.
+Octobox started life as a side project in December 2016, since then it's grown to help over 10,000 people manage over 4 million notifications and the project has been downloaded almost half a million times by developers hosting their own versions.
+It's now one of the most popular open source tools on GitHub.

-Last month [Ben and I announced](https://medium.com/octobox/goodbye-tidelift-hello-octobox-60c4eafc4507) that we’re going to start working full time to make Octobox a truly sustainable open source project that can financially support itself and the community.
+Last month [Ben and I announced](https://medium.com/octobox/goodbye-tidelift-hello-octobox-60c4eafc4507) that we're going to start working full time to make Octobox a truly sustainable open source project that can financially support itself and the community.

-Today we’re expanding the scope of Octobox and **[launching on the GitHub Marketplace](https://github.com/marketplace/octobox)**, offering new, paid enhancements for private repositories on [Octobox.io](https://octobox.io) with a two week free trial period.
+Today we're expanding the scope of Octobox and **[launching on the GitHub Marketplace](https://github.com/marketplace/octobox)**, offering new, paid enhancements for private repositories on [Octobox.io](https://octobox.io) with a two week free trial period.

 You can also get the same enhancements for private repositories by [donating or becoming a sponsor on Open Collectiv](https://opencollective.com/octobox#)e, same price but the support goes directly to the community.

+## What's Next

-We’ve also got a whole host of new features planned for the coming months, including:
+We've also got a whole host of new features planned for the coming months, including:

 * Snoozing notifications until later